 If you choose to donate your items, you will need to find a local charity that accepts the items you have, and you can search for charities online or ask some of your contacts.

 If you choose to sell your items, you must find an excellent way to market them.
-You sell them online to friends or people in your neighborhood.
+You sell them online to friends or people in your neighbourhood.

 So there you have it, the foolproof plan for decluttering & recycling.
 All you have to do is stick to the steps and adapt it to fit your situation.

-Scrapays facilitates the recovery of recyclable materials by building the digital infrastructure that optimizes the waste value-chain, connecting the players to increase efficiency and profitability.
+Scrapays facilitates the recovery of recyclable materials by building the digital infrastructure that optimises the waste value-chain, connecting the players to increase efficiency and profitability.